dgerabagi/aiascent-dev/prompt.md

 ### A73.
 V2V Academy - Lesson 4.3 - Architecting Your MVP
 - **Description:** The detailed content for Lesson 4.3 of the V2V Academy, "Architecting Your MVP," designed for the interactive report viewer.
 It includes three parallel versions of the content for different learner personas.
 - **Tags:** v2v, curriculum, lesson plan, project scope, architecture, planning, interactive learning, persona

+### A74.
+V2V Academy - Interactive Curriculum Plan
+- **Description:** A plan for a new, interactive curriculum page on aiascent.dev.
+It details a persona-based selection screen that leads to a tailored version of the entire V2V Academy curriculum presented within the interactive report viewer.
+- **Tags:** v2v, curriculum, interactive learning, plan, ui, ux, report viewer, persona
 </file_artifact>

 <file path="src/Artifacts/A1-Project-Vision-and-Goals.md">